 - Maintain effective audio/visual discrimination and perception to the degree necessary for the successful performance of assigned duties.

 - Maintain mental capacity which allows for effective interaction and communication with others.

-- Oversee the work of lower-level staff.
+- Oversee the work of lower level staff (Recreation Leader I/II).

 - Maintain accurate records.